The model picker interface may change as providers and model options evolve over time.

 Student Examples

 When you enable web search, students interact with the Assistant normally.
-The Assistant automatically determines when a web search would be helpful and performs it in the background.- Synthesis & Analysis
+The Assistant automatically determines when a web search would be helpful and performs it in the background.

 - Real-Time Context